 1.1 No Shopping Cart

-- Incorporating a cart as part of checkout, allowing clients to review the order there.
+- Incorporating an eCommerce shopping cart as part of checkout, allowing customers to review the order there.

-The decision to configure the “Buy now” button or omit the cart depends on the nature of the business and client behavior.
-It’s one of the shopping cart UX best practices in the following cases:
+The decision to configure the “Buy now” button or omit the cart page depends on the nature of the business and client behavior.
+It's one of the common practices for shopping cart web design in the following cases:

 - if an average order contains just one product;